MatejGroombridge/Consulting-Site/README.md

-# Freeman Consulting - Unfinished
+# Freeman Consulting

-A consulting site I made for fun and to practice my design/frontend development skills.
+This project was abandoned.
+Feel free to read through the code.

-Unfinished: No mobile or tablet view.
+TO DO: Add mobile + tablet view.
 Some measurements are incorrect.
 Facebook Logo.
 Animations.
 Quotes around testimonies.
-No contact styling.
+Contact styling.

 ## Table of contents